-Outcome 2A-LH(b) Lower range 2 per trip Likely to have the greatest amount of 33% reduction in 2017 and 55% in Reduced likelihood of reaching hard cap

-specification reduction in high 2017 and 3376 m 2018 limit.

-specification interaction rate 2010 111111.

-vears.

-Outcome 2A-LH(c) 5 per trip Substantial 14% reduction in Reduced likelihood of

-Middle range reduction expected 2017 and 30% in reaching hard cap

-specification in high interaction 2018 limit.

-(preferred) rate years, but lower

-reduction than

-Outcome 2A-LH(b)

-Outcome 2A-LH(d) 10 per trip Likely to have a N/A Minimal effects on the

-Upper range limited amount of likelihood of reaching

-specification reduction in loggerhead hard cap limit.

-interactions given

-the rare nature of

-such high levels of

-interactions in a

-single trip.

-Leatherback Turtle C Dutcomes

-Outcome 2A-LB(a) N/A No reduction No reduction.
-Same as

-No specification expected. management under

-(preferred) hard cap only.

-Outcome 2A-LB(b) 2 per trip Likely to have 6% reduction in Not expected to

-Lower range limited amount of 2014. reduce likelihood of

-specification reduction. reaching hard cap

-limit.

-Outcome 2A-LB(c) 5 per trip No reduction No reduction.
-Not expected to

-Upper range expected. reduce likelihood of

-specification - reaching hard cap

-limit.
+Outcome 2A-LH(b) Lower range specification 2 per trip Likely to have the greatest amount of reduction in high interaction rate years.
+33% reduction in 2017 and 55% in 2018 Reduced likelihood of reaching hard cap limit.
+Outcome 2A-LH(c) Middle range specification (preferred) 5 per trip Substantial reduction expected in high interaction rate years, but lower reduction than Outcome 2A-LH(b) 14% reduction in 2017 and 30% in 2018 Reduced likelihood of reaching hard cap limit.
+Outcome 2A-LH(d) Upper range specification 10 per trip Likely to have a limited amount of reduction in loggerhead interactions given the rare nature of such high levels of interactions in a single trip.
+N/A Minimal effects on the likelihood of reaching hard cap limit.
+Leatherback Turtle Coutcome 2A-LB(a) No specification (preferred) N/A No reduction expected.
+No reduction.
+Same as management under hard cap only.
+Outcome 2A-LB(b) Lower range specification 2 per trip Likely to have limited amount of reduction.
+6% reduction in 2014.
+Not expected to reduce likelihood of reaching hard cap limit.
+Outcome 2A-LB(c) Upper range specification 5 per trip No reduction expected.
+No reduction.
+Not expected to reduce likelihood of reaching hard cap limit.